- Athletic Training

-The Athletic Training Program is a five year entry level Master's program accredited by the Commission for Accreditation of Athletic Training Education (CAATE).
+The Athletic Training Program is a five-year Graduate Professional program accredited by the Commission for Accreditation of Athletic Training Education.
 Students who begin the program as freshmen spend their first three years completing required liberal arts and science prerequisite courses.
 Consistent with SLU's interprofessional initiative, the program includes several interprofessional courses taken with students in other health care professional programs.

 Students who meet academic and professional behavior requirements continue into the professional phase of the program after their junior year.
 Students who have a previous baccalaureate degree, and have completed program prerequisite courses, can enter the professional phase of the program directly on a space available basis.